melissamcewen/build-a-bot-workshop/README.md

 ```

-Now in this function you're going to see something very important in Javascript.
+Now take a look at the receivedPostback function in your actions.js file.
+You're going to see something very important in Javascript.
 That's the if statement.
 It looks like this

 ```javascript
   if (payload === "get_started"){